nabeel-oz/qlik-py-tools/docs/Prophet.md

 <Analytic connection name>.Prophet_Multivariate([Date Column], [Value Column], [Holiday Name Column], [Regressor 1] & '|' & [Regressor 2]..., 'regressor1_arg1=value1, regressor1_arg2=value2, ...| regressor2_arg1=value1, ...', 'arg1=value1, arg2=value2, ...')
 ```

-Here is an example from the sample app where we use Temperature and Season as additional regressors when forecasting bike share rentals in Washington:
+Here is an example from the sample app where we use Temperature and Weather as additional regressors when forecasting bike share rentals in Washington:

 ```
-PyTools.Prophet_Multivariate([Date], Sum([Count 2011]), '', Temperature & '|' & Season, '', 'freq=D, cap=10000, floor=0')
+PyTools.Prophet_Multivariate([Date], Sum([Count 2011]), '', Temperature & '|' & Weather, '', 'freq=D, cap=10000, floor=0')
 ```

 The holiday column and regressor arguments can be empty strings `''`.
 The final argument can contain the parameters described in the [Additional Parameters](#additional-parameters) section.